Make-Your-Own Nicoise Salad

 What Kind of Tuna?

 Anchovies are apparently the original fish in this salad, though these days you’ll more often find tuna as the protein on the plate.
 You might be surprised to know that canned, not fresh tuna, is the norm, which makes it more economical, not to mention a little easier on the cook.
 I prefer tuna canned in olive oil rather than packed in water for a Nicoise Salad, such as the Wild Planet and Genova brands.
-Keep it simple by opening the cans and plunking them down on the platter or serving board with a fork alongside.
-One less serving dish to clean.
+That said, choose whatever tuna you love.

 Don’t be Afraid of Anchovies